FentonPlusPlus/FentonPlusPlus/README.md

 # Hello, I'm ***Fenton***
-a developer and, when I have time, [composer](https://www.fentonhutson.com/)
+I developer stuff and, when I have time, [compose stuff](https://www.fentonhutson.com/)

 Here you can find some of the projects I have worked or am working on.
 I'm passionate about many things, but ultimately, I just love to create stuff.
 Talk to me sometime, let's share interests, and who knows what we might have in common :)